Domestic Helper Rest Days

-The easy answer to this question is: you should give her almost absolute freedom on her rest day!
-Your worker is entitled to a 24-hour day off every week, but on issues such as curfews, staying out on the night of rest day, there is a grey area.
-Therefore, we advise you to discuss with your helper about those issues.
+Your worker is entitled to a 24-hour day off every week.
+Should my domestic helper have the freedom to do whatever she wants on her day off?
+The simple answer is: YES, you should give her almost absolute freedom on her rest day!
+But on issues such as curfews and staying out on the night of rest day, there is a grey area.
+Therefore, we advise you to discuss that with your helper.

 What if I do not like what my helper is doing on her day off?